 Locke thought it was obvious that people are permitted to use the Earth’s resources without getting permission from everyone else first.
-What is the point of God’s giving us the world if we have to meet an impossible condition before we are permitted to eat?
-This gets us up to labor because the way we acquire goods like food is by laboring: picking fruit or killing deer.
+What is the point of God’s giving us the world if we have to meet an impossible condition before we are permitted to eat the food we need to stay alive?
+He noted that the way we acquire goods like food is by labor: picking fruit or killing deer.

 In short, Locke needs to explain how the fact that an individual labors on something does two things:

-Generates obligations for others not to use that thing.
+Makes it the case that others have obligations not to use that thing.